 Go-To-Market Services (capitalized and hyphenated) is a paid benefit available only to partners with a competency.

 1/31: Theresa requested we use “Go-To-Market (GTM) Services” to refer to this benefit. –ak

+1/13: Reconfirmed w/ Emily: Please spell out “Go-To-Market Services” unless there is a character count issue or we are referring to a page/content where “GTM” is used. –ak

 go-to-market resources are available at no cost to all members of the Partner Network.